As the desire for flexible scheduling and remote work becomes increasingly widespread, employers must adapt to remain competitive.

 If your budget allows for it, organizing company retreats is a perfect opportunity to get your whole team together.
 The energy, bonding and proactive conversations that come out of all-inclusive company events can be incredibly motivating to your team and help propel your employees in working towards a common vision.

 Putting in extra hours as a remote worker can easily become a habit if employees don’t structure their day around designated work hours and are constantly connected to technology.
-After a period of time this behavior can lead to burnout and potential issues with their quality of work and overall health.
+After some time, this behavior can lead to burnout and potential issues with their quality of work and overall health.

 They’ll feel more connected to your team and you’ll gain some company promotion outside your home city.
 If supplies allow, send a few extra pieces for remote employees family members to rock as well!